How to write thank you letters for a donation

 Read our latest blog on How to write a donation request letter with 6 sample letters you can use.

 In-kind donations are a great way to stretch your resources and meet your needs.
 They give donors another way to give when cash might be tight.
-Individuals are often more willing to donate goods, rather than cash, as they know how it will be used.
+Individuals and companies are often more willing to donate goods, rather than cash, as they know how it will be used and may even have extra resources available.
 This can help strengthen community connections and increase your impact.

 Read more helpful articles on our blog: